irfansofyana/instapaper-actions/README.md

 # instapaper-actions
-Github action to add online media into your instapaper account.
+Github action to add web contents into your instapaper account.